PadmaPujitaDasari/ChatBot/README.md

 ### Predefined Responses:
 The chatbot relies on a dataset of predefined question-answer pairs.
 It does not generate new responses but instead retrieves the most appropriate answer from the existing data.
 ### Similarity Matching:
-To find the most relevant answer, the chatbot uses TF-IDF vectorization to convert questions into numerical features and calculates cosine similarity to identify the question in the dataset that is most similar to the user's query.
+To find the most relevant answer, the chatbot uses chromadb for creating embeddings and also calculates similarity to identify the question in the dataset that is most similar to the user's query.
 ### Simple Implementation:
 The chatbot's implementation is straightforward, involving text preprocessing, feature extraction, and similarity computation, making it relatively easy to set up and deploy.